 From the point of view of a user of the Temperature class, nothing has changed.
 The main program remains unchanged.
 This is the result of the encapsulation: whatever the choices about the internal representation of the status of an object, the latter is independent on that choice.
 The temperature of an object is always the same, despite it is represented in a way or in another.
-What is important is that the status appears always as the same, not that it is represented always in the same way.
+What is important is that the status appears always as the same, irrespective of the choices made on its representation.